-The building containing the flat, including any external

-communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-At the time of my inspection, the property was occupied, fully furnished and all floors were covered.
+At the time of my inspection, the property was vacant, however, fully furnished and all floors were covered.
 Personal effects noted throughout the property and within cupboards.
 As a result, my inspection was subsequently restricted.

 No access gained to any roof space or sub-floor areas.
+Eaves cupboards have been lined and no internal roof timbers were seen.

-Not all roofs or elevations could be clearly seen from ground level due to sight line/boundary restrictions.
+Not all roof slopes or elevations could be seen from ground level due to sight line/boundary restrictions.